xyrotype/xyrotype/_posts/2026-04-16-spotify-premium-gw.md

 <iframe data-tally-src="https://tally.so/embed/VL1P7E?alignLeft=1&hideTitle=1&transparentBackground=1&dynamicHeight=1" loading="lazy" width="100%" height="200" frameborder="0" marginheight="0" marginwidth="0" title="Spotify Premium 1 Month Subscription Giveaway by xyrotype"></iframe>
 <script>var d=document,w="https://tally.so/widgets/embed.js",v=function(){"undefined"!=typeof Tally?Tally.loadEmbeds():d.querySelectorAll("iframe[data-tally-src]:not([src])").forEach((function(e){e.src=e.dataset.tallySrc}))};if("undefined"!=typeof Tally)v();else if(d.querySelector('script[src="'+w+'"]')==null){var s=d.createElement("script");s.src=w,s.onload=v,s.onerror=v,d.body.appendChild(s);}</script>

+**TERMS AND CONDITIONS**

+**1. OFFICIAL RULES AND DISCLOSURES**
+1.1.
+No Purchase Necessary: No purchase or payment of any kind is necessary to enter or win this giveaway.
+A purchase will not increase your chances of winning.

+1.2.
+Sponsorship: This giveaway is hosted and operated by Xyrotype.
+This promotion is in no way sponsored, endorsed, administered by, or associated with Discord, Inc., YouTube, or any other third-party platform.

+**2. ELIGIBILITY CRITERIA**
+2.1.
+Age Requirements: Participants must be at least 13 years of age at the time of entry.

+2.2.
+Geographic Restrictions: This giveaway is open to [Global / Specific Regions] participants, except where prohibited by local law.

+2.3.
+Account Standing: Participants must have a valid Discord account in good standing.
+Use of automated scripts, bots, or multiple "alt" accounts to enter is strictly prohibited and will result in immediate disqualification.

+**3. ENTRY PROCESS AND VALIDATION**
+3.1.
+Submission: To enter, participants must successfully complete the digital entry form and generate a unique Submission Token.

+3.2.
+Receipt of Entry: The participant is solely responsible for saving their digital receipt.
+The Submission ID displayed upon completion serves as the only valid proof of entry.

+3.3.
+Duplicate Entries: Only one (1) entry per person is permitted.
+System logs will be audited for duplicate IP addresses or Discord IDs.

+**4. WINNER SELECTION AND NOTIFICATION**
+4.1.
+Random Draw: Winners will be selected via a verifiable random drawing process.

+4.2.
+Notification: The potential winner will be notified via the Discord ID provided during entry.
+Xyrotype is not responsible for any delay or failure to receive notification due to privacy settings or "Do Not Disturb" modes.

+4.3.
+Claim Period: Prizes must be claimed within 48 hours of the initial notification.
+Failure to claim within this window constitutes a forfeiture of the prize, and an alternate winner may be selected.

+**5. DATA PRIVACY AND SECURITY**
+5.1.
+Data Collection: By entering, you consent to the collection of your Discord ID and Email for the exclusive purpose of giveaway administration and winner verification.

+5.2.
+Data Retention: Personally identifiable information will be purged from our active databases within 30 days of the prize distribution.

+**6. LIMITATION OF LIABILITY**
+6.1.
+Technical Failures: Xyrotype is not responsible for technical malfunctions, webhook failures, or lost submissions caused by network instability or third-party service outages.

+6.2.
+Right to Cancel: We reserve the right to cancel, suspend, or modify the giveaway if fraud or technical failures compromise the integrity of the event.